-Neste is an old company but was spun-off from Fortum in 2005 to become an independent company.
+Neste is an old company but was spun off from Fortum in 2005 to become independent.
 The business is production and refining of oil products plus some smaller business segments.
 Neste is most known for its gas stations.

 The Finnish state is the largest shareholder controlling almost 40%.
 In terms of revenue, Neste is the second biggest company on Nasdaq Helsinki.

 Neste’s dividend policy:

 Neste aims to pay out 50% of earnings, which it’s also the historical ratio since its listing.
 The dividend has been raised from 12 cents in 2010 to the latest of 1.02 EUR.

 Nokian’s business model: